grayad/show-me-my-team/README.md

 # show-me-my-team

 ## Description
-A node application that takes prompts the user for information about their team, then creates an html site from the user's inputs.
+A node application that prompts the user for information about their team, then creates an html site from the user's inputs.

 ## User Story
 - AS A manager